 - Vehicles not considered highway motor vehicles - e.g., mobile machinery for non-transportation functions, vehicles specifically designed for off-highway transportation, non-transportation trailers and semi-trailers

 - Qualified blood collector vehicles used by qualified blood collecting organizations

 - Mobile machinery that is used for non-transportation purposes

-Exempt carriers may be required to file tax forms with the IRS or notify the local department of motor vehicles (DMV) of the exempt status being claimed Other vehicles that are exempt based on the number of miles driven are:
+Exempt carriers may be required to file tax forms with the IRS or notify the local department of motor vehicles (DMV) of the exempt status being claimed.
+There are other vehicles that are exempt based on the number of miles it is driven:

 - Commercial vehicles traveling fewer than 5,000 miles annually

-The above vehicles are called Suspended Vehicles, but still must be reported to the IRS.
+The vehicles above are called Suspended Vehicles, but must be reported to the IRS.

 The HVUT is a significant source of transportation funding in the U.S. In 2006 the HVUT generated more than $1.4 billion in Federal Highway Trust Fund (HTF) revenue.

 The Federal HTF protects the nation's investment in our transportation infrastructure.
-In 2007 alone, Federal HTF receipts topped $39.9 billion, with $34.9 billion dedicated to the HTF's Highway Account.
+In 2007 Federal HTF receipts topped $39.9 billion, with $34.9 billion dedicated to the HTF's Highway Account.
 The Federal HTF finances a broad spectrum of transportation investments, including:

 - Highway improvements (e.g., land acquisition and other right-of-way costs, preliminary and construction engineering, construction and reconstruction, resurfacing and restoration costs of roadways and bridges)